WatchTheDocs/WatchTheDocs-spec/README.md

  ```

 Now create another file with the same name and extension ".watch".
-It will be YAML with at least one ordered mapping, "slides".
+It will be YAML with at least one element, "slides", which is
+an ordered mapping:

 ```yaml
     ---